 If you pass away, will your loved ones be able to stay in your home and keep up with the mortgage payments?
 This is a big concern for many people whose income is essential to paying their family’s mortgage.

 If you’re worried about your family being unable to pay the housing bill if something happens to you, you may be considering mortgage protection insurance.
-Private mortgage insurance (PMI) is a special kind of insurance policy designed to pay off your mortgage with the mortgage company if you die before the loan is paid in full.
+Mortgage protection insurance is a special kind of insurance policy designed to pay off your mortgage with the mortgage company if you die before the loan is paid in full.
 It’s different from something like homeowners insurance.
 It can be described somewhat like a mortgage life insurance policy.

 Typically, when you pass on, the insurer pays off the remaining mortgage balance directly to your lender as a lump sum.
 Your family gets a paid-off home and doesn’t have to worry about being forced out into the cold once you’re no longer there to help cover mortgage costs.